2026 Village Board Meeting Minutes

 Minutes:

-Motion 1: Mize made the motion and Aue seconded the motion to approve the January 20, 2026 Village Board Meeting Minutes as corrected.
+Motion 1: Harbin made the motion and Mize seconded the motion to approve the February 10, 2026 Village Board Meeting Minutes as corrected.
 All present voted yea and the President declared the motion carried.

 Treasurer’s Report: